Pest SOS: Top 12 Summer Pests faced by Sacramento Gardeners

 To find out how to solve pest problems naturally, read Intro to IPM.

 Description: Young insects are approximately half an inch long with a black head, antennae and legs and a reddish body.
 Adults are about one inch long with a grey-brown color and flared hind legs.

 Damage: Leaffooted Bugs have piercing and sucking mouth parts which they use to suck the juice out of leaves, shoots and fruits, leaving discolored indentations where they've fed.
 The damage inflicted is mostly cosmetic, it usually does not render the fruit inedible.

 Common Hosts: Tomatoes & Pomegranates

-- Eliminate Weeds- Adult Leaffooted Bugs feed on weeds when their preferred host plants are not in season.
+- Eliminate Weeds- Adult Leaffooted Bugs feed on weeds when their preferred host

 - Clean up Debris- Adults overwinter under bark, in woodpiles, dried fruit droppings etc. Keeping these areas cleaned up will help reduce populations.

 - Attract Beneficial Insects- Planting a variety of flowers in your garden which bloom at all times of year will attract Predatory Wasps and Tachinid Flies- a Leaffooted Bugs natural enemies.